Specification, released in December 2010.

 Substantive changes to the language specification since beta specification:

-PI to px
+px_ PI to px with

 an optional colon beginning the data to indicate a code block.
 This is